G-Research/kolla-ansible/doc/source/reference/networking/designate-guide.rst

 -  Integrated with Keystone for authentication
 -  Framework in place to integrate with Nova and Neutron notifications (for auto-generated records)
--  Support for PowerDNS and Bind9 out of the box
+-  Support for PowerDNS, Bind9 and Infoblox out of the box

 Configuration on Kolla deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~